-Includes non-microbial contaminants such as pesticides, heavy metals, and other toxic substances.
+Includes non-microbial contaminants such as pesticide residues, heavy metals, and other toxic substances.
 Learn about contamination sources such as the environment, cooking methods, and inappropriate agricultural practices.

 Chemical Contaminants in Food